-Our common stock has been approved for listing on The Nasdaq Stock Market LLC under the symbol "BNGO" and we have applied for the listing on The Nasdaq Stock Market LLC of the units and the warrants under the symbols "BNGOU" and "BNGOW," respectively.
+Our units, common stock and warrants have been approved for listing on the Nasdaq Stock Market LLC under the symbols "BNGOU," "BNGO" and "BNGOW," respectively.

 Electronic Distribution

 A prospectus in electronic format may be made available on websites or through other online services maintained by one or more of the underwriters of this offering, or by their affiliates.
 Other than the prospectus in electronic format, the information on any underwriter's website and any information contained in any other website maintained by an underwriter is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.